klu2200040145/To-do-list-BT-/README.md

-# To-do-list-BT-
+# To-do-list-
-to do list app
+This will allow user to add tasks and delete the tasks